DPO DPO Israel

 Response.

-Data breach, ransomware, phishing, human error, or an Authority inquiry — every privacy incident requires coordinated response within hours.
+Data breach, ransomware, phishing, human error, or an Authority inquiry — every privacy incident requires coordinated response within hours under Amendment 13.
 DPO support during the first 24-72 hours, Authority notification drafting, data-subject communications, and a formal post-mortem.
+For ongoing programs, see GRC + privacy.

 Timeline